 Charles I, the second of the Stuart kings – he was the son of James I who had succeeded Elizabeth I on the throne of England, thus uniting England and Scotland – reigned successfully from an economic point of view, in fact he balanced out the Crown’s budget and improved efficiency in government affairs.
 However, from a political point of view he indeed collected several failures.
-The first of a series of mistakes that he made was to stick adamantly to his belief in the divine right of kings, in the second place he was nurtured great personal confidence in his own moral rectitude, thirdly his cold and distant personality prevented him from seeking a proper communication method that might have conveyed his intentions and ideas to his people.
+The first of a series of mistakes that he made was to stick adamantly to his belief in the divine right of kings, in the second place he nurtured great personal confidence in his own moral rectitude, thirdly his cold and distant personality prevented him from seeking a proper communication method that might have conveyed his intentions and ideas to his people.
 Finally he was under the delusion that he would eventually win the people over through good deeds and by setting the good example.
 Unfortunately for him though his presumptioness alienated him form his people in general.

 Moreover his firm and proud refusal to get Parliament’s support in many unseccussful foreign campaigns such as the ones against the Netherlands over trading routes or the French over his marriage settlement with the French king’s sister and his wife did not help him to gain the people’s favour.
-In 1628 the king’s behaviour caused Parliament to write the PETITION OF RIGHTS through which it demanded that raising taxes without Parliament’s consent and imprisonment without trial should be declared unlawful.
+In 1628 the king’s behaviour caused Parliament to implement the PETITION OF RIGHTS through which it demanded that raising taxes without Parliament’s consent and imprisonment without trial should be declared unlawful.